Topological defect: Condensed matter

 In condensed matter physics, the theory of homotopy groups provides a natural setting for description and classification of defects in ordered systems.
 Topological methods have been used in several problems of condensed matter theory.
 Poénaru and Toulouse used topological methods to obtain a condition for line (string) defects in liquid crystals that can cross each other without entanglement.
 It was a non-trivial application of topology that first led to the discovery of peculiar hydrodynamic behavior in the A-phase of superfluid helium-3.

 Stable defects

 Homotopy theory is deeply related to the stability of topological defects.
 In the case of line defect, if the closed path can be continuously deformed into one point, the defect is not stable, and otherwise, it is stable.

 Unlike in cosmology and field theory, topological defects in condensed matter have been experimentally observed.
 Ferromagnetic materials have regions of magnetic alignment separated by domain walls.
 Nematic and bi-axial nematic liquid crystals display a variety of defects including monopoles, strings, textures etc.

+In crystalline solids, the most common topological defects are dislocations, which play an important role in the prediction of the mechanical properties of crystals, especially crystal plasticity.